Explain Nutrition in human beings

 - Casein protein is present in milk.

-Vitamins are required in small quantities but they are essential for proper functioning of our body.
+Vitamins are required in small quantities but they are essential for the proper functioning of our body.

 - Vitamin is discovered by Hopkins.

-- Name of vitamin is given by Funk.
+- The name of vitamin is given by Funk.

 Types of Vitamin

-- Water soluble Vitamin: Vitamin B Complex and Vitamin C are water soluble vitamin.
+- Water-soluble Vitamin: Vitamin B Complex and Vitamin C are water-soluble vitamins.

-- Fat soluble Vitamin: Vitamin A, Vitamin D, Vitamin E and Vitamin K are called fat soluble vitamin.
+- Fat-soluble Vitamin: Vitamin A, Vitamin D, Vitamin E, and Vitamin K are called fat-soluble vitamins.

-It is also called Antinfection vitamin.
-Chemical name of vitamin A is Retinol.
+It is also called the Antinfection vitamin.
+The chemical name of vitamin A is Retinol.